mosip/inji-verify/docs/InjiVerifySDK.md

 ## Inji Verify SDK
-The below diagram illustrates the flow in which Relaying party backend is directly fetching the result from verify backend.
+The below diagram illustrates the flow in which Relying party backend is directly fetching the result from verify backend.
 ```mermaid
 sequenceDiagram
     participant Relying Party Backend